SNAS/website/site/content/docs/install_kafka.md

     docker exec openbmp_kafka /usr/local/kafka/bin/kafka-console-consumer.sh -z localhost --topic openbmp.parsed.unicast_prefix

-#### docker logs
-You can use ```docker logs openbmp_kafka``` to get the console logs.
+You can monitor the docker container by getting the console logs.
 This is useful if the container exits due to invalid start or for another reason.

+    docker logs openbmp_kafka

-#### System Start/Restart Config (ubuntu 14.04)
+### **System Start/Restart Config (Ubuntu 16.04/Xenial)**
  By default, the containers will not start automatically on system boot/startup.
 You can use the below example to instruct the container to start automatically.

-You can read more at [Docker Host Integration](https://docs.docker.com/articles/host_integration/) on how to start containers automatically.
+You can read more at [Docker Admin Guide](https://docs.docker.com/engine/admin/start-containers-automatically/) on how to start containers automatically.

 > #### IMPORTANT
 > The ```--name=openbmp_kafka``` parameter given to the ```docker run``` command is used with the ```-a openbmp_kafka``` parameter below to start the container by name instead of container ID.
 You can use whatever name you want, but make sure to use the same name used in docker run.